SpencerWie/CPP/OpenGL/README.md

 <h4>Intro</h4>
 <p>
 These programs are written using openGL.
-To ensure compatibility I will <b>not</b> using the newest versions of openGL, and am sticking to openGL 1.x and 2.x.
+To ensure compatibility I will <b>not</b> using the newest versions of openGL, and am sticking to openGL 1.x and 2.x (and mabye 3.x).
 </p>

 <h4>Setup</h4>